tomhallmain/simple_image_compare/README.md

 </ul>
 </details>

-Zoom and drag functionality is available in both browsing mode, as well as when viewing grouped media after a comparison has been run.
+For image files, zoom and drag functionality is available in both browsing mode as well as when viewing grouped media after a comparison has been run.

-Note that by default videos, GIFs, PDFs and SVGs are not included, you will need to open the filetype configuration window with Ctrl+J and turn them on.
+Note that depending on your configuration videos, GIFs, PDFs, SVGs and HTMLs may not be included, you may need to open the filetype configuration window with Ctrl+J and turn them on.

 ## Prevalidation Rules

-The tool includes a powerful prevalidation system that can automatically process media before they're shown to the user.
+The tool includes a prevalidation system that can automatically process media before they're shown to the user.
 This is useful for:

 - Automatically skipping, hiding, or deleting unwanted media
 - Moving or copying media to specific directories based on content